me3zaAKAgoat/42cursus/README.md

   - A file decscriptor is an integer that represents the connection opened between a source and a destination (mostly used in low level routines).

 - It is good practice to redirect all error messages to stderr, while directing regular output to stdout.
 It is beneficial to do this because anything written to stderr is not buffered, i.e., it is immediately written to the screen so that the user can be warned immediately.
-- Stderr is usually the console because it is the programmer tha should be notified when an error occurs.
+- Stderr is usually the console because it is the programmer that should be notified when an error occurs.

 ## **Makefile**